Today's Articles

 Etta M. Barnett

-On this date in 1901, we mark the birth of Etta Moten Barnett.
-She was a Black vocalist and theater artist.
+On this date in 1901, we mark the birth of Etta Moten Barnett, a Black vocalist and theater artist.

 She went on to achieve stardom in the theater, performing in legendary Broadway productions of "Sugar Hill," "Lysistrata," and "Porgy and Bess," joining the ranks of African America's most elite talent, including Sidney Poitier, Cab Calloway, and Maya Angelou.
 Moten was the second Black stage and screen star to sing and perform at the White House on January 31, 1933, invited by President and Mrs. Franklin D. Roosevelt.

-After her husband died in 1967, Moten Barnett became more active in domestic affairs, including working with Chicago's DuSable Museum and the Lyric Opera.
+After her husband's death in 1967, Moten Barnett became more involved in domestic affairs, including working with Chicago's DuSable Museum and the Lyric Opera.

 To become an Actor or Actress.